 If you’re newly divorced, the holidays may remind you of happier times and accentuate your grief.
 It’s especially difficult for adult children of divorce who have to balance seeing two sets of parents.
 The stress is multiplied for married children who have three or even four sets of parents to visit.

-Trying to please all of your relatives – deciding what to get, whom to see, and what to do – can make you feel guilty and not enough, which leads to depression.
+Trying to please all of your relatives – deciding what to get, whom to see, and what to do – can make you feel guilty and not enough, which leads to holiday stress and depression.

 Many people experience the blues during gloomy weather due to decreased sunlight, called Seasonal Affective Disorder (SAD).

-Some measures you can take to cope with the holiday blues include:
+Some measures you can take to cope with the holiday stress include:

 1. Make plans in advance, so you know how and with whom your holidays will be spent.
 Uncertainty and putting off decision-making add enormous stress.

 2. Shop early and allow time to wrap and mail packages to avoid the shopping crunch.

 3. Ask for help from your family and children.
 Women tend to think they have to do everything when a team effort can be more fun.